Google Translate Disclaimer

 What is Q Fever?

 Q fever (Query fever) is an infectious disease that spreads from animals to humans.
 Q fever is found all over the world and is caused by the bacteria Coxiella burnetii.
 The bacteria can survive for months and even years in dust or soil.
+The bacteria are highly resistant to man disinfectants.

 How is it spread?